Saeedshafie/Portal/README.md

  Portal
- This is a simple grapichal college portal
+ /nThis is a simple grapichal college portal.
- The project that you have does not include javadoc or many comments
+ The project that you have does not include javadoc or many comments.